 Practicing with a native speaker is the best way to learn a language.
 And italki helps connect you with over 90 Indonesian tutors who will be happy to practice with you.
 You can filter them by languages they speak, availability, price, and more.
 This helps you find the perfect tutor for you.

 I really like italki because it is a reputable platform and it’s safe and secure to use.
 Your payments are always protected, and italki approves every tutor.
-Try italki for free by clicking the link below or learn more about how italki works in this review.
+Try italki for free by clicking the link below or learn more about it in this italki review.

 - Safe and secure platform

 The tutors on italki set their own prices for lessons.
 Indonesian lessons usually range from around $5.00 to $10.00 per hour.
 You can also take discounted trial lessons with a few different tutors to see which one you like the most.
 Trial lessons start as low as $1.00 per hour.

 Preply is an online tutor platform that’s really similar to italki.
 It currently has over 80 Indonesian tutors, and you can filter them by different characteristics like price, where they’re from, and their availability.

 Preply also offers some additional filters though.
 You can choose tutors that specialize in Business Indonesian, Indonesian Literature, and Conversational or Intensive Indonesian.
 For this reason, Preply may be a better choice than italki if you want to improve specific skills, like pronunciation.
 Try Preply for free by clicking the link below or learn more about it in this Preply review.

 - Choose tutors based on their speciality